Marcus Semien Player Props: Rangers vs. Yankees

 Marcus Semien At The Plate

-- In 35 games this year (47.3%), Semien has picked up an RBI, and in 13 of those games (17.6%) he had two or more.
+- Semien has an RBI in 35 of 75 games this year, with multiple RBI in 13 of them.
 He has also driven home three or more of his team's runs in five contests.

+- He has scored in 60.0% of his games this year, with more than one run scored in 14.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.